 Two of the doctoral researchers describe the significance of their projects.
 Sarah Green studies Bosnian child refugees.
 “One of the things I’m particularly interested in is how the narratives constructed about Bosnian children during the war contrast with what Bosnian children remember about their own stories.”
 Niro Kandasamy, who is a former child refugee, examines the long-term resettlement experiences of Sri Lankan Tamils.
 “We don’t know how they maintain their ethnic identity, how they acculturate in a resettlement context.
 It’s very important in the current context with a lot of Tamils arriving as refugees – we need to know about their histories, memories, and challenges as well as what’s been working.”

 The Fellowship involves wide engagement and outreach.
-There is a mentoring scheme, where Prof. Damousi provides training to women early career researchers in the humanities and social sciences.
+There is a mentoring scheme, where Professor Damousi provides training to women early career researchers in the humanities and social sciences.
 A Refugee History Network has been established under the auspices of the Laureate.
-“It aims to get more scholars to talk to each other about refugee history and it’s growing well”, says Dr Dellios.
-There will be conferences associated with the Fellowship; the first, “Global Histories of Refugees” in October 2016, will feature a keynote address by Gillian Triggs, President of the Australian Human Rights Commission.
+“It aims to get more scholars to talk to each other about refugee history and it’s growing well,” says Dr Dellios.
+There will be conferences associated with the Fellowship; the first, “Global Histories of Refugees” in October 2016, featured a keynote address by Gillian Triggs, President of the Australian Human Rights Commission.